ietf-rats-wg/draft-ietf-rats-uccs/draft-ietf-rats-uccs.md

 ## AES-GCM

-* The key and nonce pair are unique for every encrypted message.
+* The key and nonce pair is unique for every encrypted message.
 * The maximum number of messages to be encrypted for a given key is not exceeded.

 {{Section 4.1.1 of -cose-new-algs}} contains a detailed explanation of these considerations.

 ## AES-CCM

-* The key and nonce pair are unique for every encrypted message.
+* The key and nonce pair is unique for every encrypted message.
 * The maximum number of messages to be encrypted for a given block cipher is not exceeded.
 * The number of messages both successfully and unsuccessfully decrypted is used to determine when rekeying is required.